pandrei/GSoC/proposal.md

 &emsp; Aside of that, we also need to maintain the same functionality, without dumbing down or suffering observable performance loss*

-> observable performance loss roughly means "you have to wait after the program to finish"
+> observable performance loss roughly means "you have to wait for the program to finish"

 <br>
 ## Approach
 <br>
-<p align="justify"> We'll start by describing each possible idea I have found and it's liabilty, concluding with the best approach I have developed so far </p>
+<p align="justify"> The project will kick off with efford directing mostly towards isolating pure JS packages in their own context, other alternatives being researched concurently, but with less priority. </p>

 ### Isolating pure JS packages in their own context
 <br>

 <p align="justify">

+&emsp;    Basically, in non-strict javascript code, there are many ways to get access to the global object (window in browsers), making true isolation a very hard problem.
+Caja does some iframing trickery to patch this. <br>
 &emsp;   The main plan of attack regarding Atom securit model involves using security features/constructs similar to those used in ECMAScript.
 While the main goal is, as stated above, isolating packages in their own context, it's difficult to outline an exact plan on how to do it.<br>
-&emsp;   I'm not familiar with Atom internals, and this is something I plan to take care of during community bonding period(basically, when I'm not supposed to write code) but since atom uses Node.js I expect it's package loading mechanism not to be a much different beast than <a href=http://fredkschott.com/post/2014/06/require-and-the-module-system>loading node modules with require </a>.<br><br>
+&emsp;   I'm not familiar with Atom internals and neither with Caja, and this is something I plan to take care of during community bonding period(basically, when I'm not supposed to write code) but since atom uses Node.js I expect it's package loading mechanism not to be a much different beast than <a href=http://fredkschott.com/post/2014/06/require-and-the-module-system>loading node modules with require </a>.<br><br>
 </p>

 #### General techniques I intend to use